June 5, 2025

 Step 1: Business Setup and Trade Licensing

-• First things first: you’ll need to get initial approval for your business activity and your chosen trade name.
+• First things first: you’ll need initial approval for your business activity and your chosen trade name.
 This usually happens with the relevant Department of Economic Development (DED) in your chosen emirate, or directly with the free zone authority if you go that route.

 Step 2: Acquiring an Industrial License for Manufacturing